 Community Emergency Planning

 The banner image above is of a real incident.
-Fortunately, there were no imjuries and no damage to the Midland Mainline railway lines running overhead.
-However, if the vehicle had been carrying hazardous materials, or had caught fire, or if the bridge structure had been damaged just before an inter-city train passed by, the consequences could have been very serious.
+Fortunately, there were no imjuries and no damage to the Midland Mainline railway tracks above.
+However, if the vehicle had been carrying hazardous materials, or had caught fire, or if the bridge structure had been damaged just before an East Midlands Train passed by at speed, the consequences could have been very serious.

 Emergency Management is not new.
-Seventy years ago, the Civil Defence Corps were set up to take local control of an area in an emergency.
-By March 1956, the Civil Defence Corps had 330,000 personnel.
+Seventy years ago, the Civil Defence Corps were set up in England to take local control of an area in an emergency.
+By March 1956, the Corps had 330,000 personnel.
 They were stood down in 1968.

 Parish Councils were expected to play